Read This First

 Prompt 1: In which disciplines is the notion of “dynamical depth” used?

-The section turns on Physics and Sociology.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Physics and Sociology in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Physics distinct from Sociology.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Physics distinct from Sociology.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Physics, Complex Systems Theory, and Biology.
+Treat Physics, Complex Systems Theory, and Biology as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The main pressure comes from treating a useful distinction as final, or treating a local insight as if it solved more than it actually solves.

 Examining the detailed motions and interactions of particles and bodies.